rabelloo/store/README.md

 ### Mode

-Running in 'development' has one major difference:
+Running in `development` has one major difference:

-> When an unregistered `type` of action is dispatched, an Error will be thrown.
+> When an unregistered `type` of action is dispatched, an `Error` will be thrown.

-This helps find bugs earlier in the development cycle, as `types` are untyped (TypeScript wise), and you might not see typos or other errors.
+This helps find bugs earlier in the development cycle, as `types` are untyped (TypeScript wise), and you might not catch typos or other errors.

 ```ts
 // e.g.